 He is the cause for the realization of the desires of His devotees’.
 He is both instrumental and material cause of the Universe.

-He is called Daamodarah as has all the worlds in His belly.
-Daamodara also indicates Krishna when He was tied around His waist with a rope to the mortar by Yashoda.
-He submits patiently to his devotees wishes as he did as Daamodara and hence He is Sahah.
+He is called Damodarah as has all the worlds in His belly.
+Damodara also indicates Krishna when He was tied around His waist with a rope to the mortar by Yashoda.
+He submits patiently to his devotees wishes as he did as Damodara and hence He is Sahah.
 He supports the earth and hence He is Maheedharah.He is fortunate in being able to take any form He likes, or He who gets the best of everything in His Avatars.
 Hence He is Maheebhaagah.He reaches His devotees the moment they think of Him because He is everywhere and all-pervading, hence He is Vegavaan.
 He is Amitaashanah because He gives unlimited supply of food to His creation, which is itself immeasurable.
 He is also Amitaashanah as HE swallows all the worlds at the time of deluge.

 HARI OM TAT SAT

 This Vishnu Sahasranamam series is authored with the help of my friend Shri Balaji.